These days, connecting a cable box to your TV is a no-brainer.

 This converter turns an HDMI signal into a component video signal.

-You’ll get picture quality that is much better if you use a component to component.
+You’ll get picture quality that is much better than if you use a component-to-component connection.

 Getting the converter to work is pretty straightforward, Just plug an HDMI cable from your cable box to the HDMI input of the converter.
 Then connect the component cables from the converter to your TV set.